MMRahman28/devops_practice/README.md

 	`parse_config.sh` , `app.conf`

-## Today's Progress (25 November, 2025)
+## Today's Progress (26 November, 2025)

 - **Chapter 8 - User management**
-	- Learned about getpwuid(), getpwnam()
+	- Learned about passwd, shadow file
-	- `/etc/passwd` file which respond to the library calls
+	- useradd or adduser which maintain both passwd and shadow
-	- returns info about the user associated with the UID.
+	- What different lines contain in these files
-	- `/etc/shadow` is not readable by all, and encrypted password are located here.
+	- How to update different fields and algorithm

 #### notes.md (learning log)
  ---